DeepMartingale: Duality of the Optimal Stopping Problem with Expressivity and High-Dimensional Hedging: Numerical approximation for the Doob martingale

+In order to control \eqref{eq:problem_related_FBSDE}, we require expressivity properties for $V^d$.
+These are obtained by backward recursion starting from the expressivity of the payoff $g^d$; details are provided in the Appendix.

-For generality and simplicity, we consider the following decoupled FBSDE.
-For $x \in \mathbb{R}^D $ and a given general terminal function $\bar{g}$,
+For generality, we also consider the following non-driver decoupled FBSDE with terminal function $\bar{g}^d$: for $x \in \mathbb{R}^d$,

-According to \cite{zhangjianfeng17}, the solvability of \eqref{eq:general_FBSDE} requires appropriate conditions on the coefficients $(a,b) $ and the terminal function $\bar{g}$.
-The same is true for our derivation of the expression rate.
-Hence, we use the set of assumptions given in Zhang's book as our {\it structural condition}.
+As discussed in \citep{zhangjianfeng17}, solvability of \eqref{eq:general_FBSDE} requires suitable conditions on $(a^d,b^d)$ and $\bar{g}^d$.
+The same type of conditions is also essential for deriving dimension-explicit approximation rates.
+We therefore strengthen the assumptions in \cite{zhangjianfeng17} and adopt the following \emph{structural condition}.

-\begin{assumption} The functions $a(t,x),b(t,x) $ in \eqref{eq:SDE} satisfy the condition that, for any $t\in [0,T],\; x\in \mathbb{R}^D $,
+\begin{assumption} The functions $a^d(t,x)$, $b^d(t,x) $ in \eqref{eq:SDE} satisfy the condition that, for any $t\in [0,T]$, $x\in \mathbb{R}^d $,